 A guild leader can always disband his guild if he chooses to do so by clicking on this button.
 He will be asked to confirm by entering his password.
 Once the decision has been confirmed by the guild leader the disbandment will be executed immediately.
 If there is a guildhall, it will be automatically cleared on the next server save, and any items that are stored in it at this moment will be transported to the guild leader's depot.
 Note, however, that unportable items like chairs or tables stay in the guildhall.

 - Edit Ranks

 Only guild leaders can edit guild ranks.
 They can determine the number of guild ranks (up to 20) and give them names.
-If a guild leader chooses to give identical names to the leader rank and the vice leader rank, the member list will appear as if there were only vice leaders and regular members.
+If a guild leader chooses to give identical names to two or more ranks, these ranks might all appear as if they were only one rank, particular if these ranks are back to back.
+So some guild might appear as if they have several leaders in the guild.
 However, this is only a cosmetic effect: any guild must have one leader, and in fact, the first character on the list is the regular guild leader even though it may not look that way.